jadewebb/Healthcare_Q_and_A/README.md

 Dataset was shuffled and split into training, validation, and testing sets (80:10:10)

-Question-answer pairs were mapped to the proper "messages" format for compatability with Llama 3.1
+Question-answer pairs were mapped to the proper conversation format for compatability with Llama 3.1

    ```
       "messages": [